RichardHowells/PYTHONF-Challenges/README.md

 print('Loop ended')
 ```

 The loop will set the variable `quantity_made` one by one to the members of the list.
-Inside teh body of the loop it prints that value.
+Inside the body of the loop it prints that value.
 Run it to make sure
 it displays the three quantity values

 Copy/paste ONE copy of the pay calculation code into the loop body.
-It must be indented to become the loop body
+It must be indented to become the loop body.
+Here is the code for that...
 ```
 rate_per_widget = 0.50
 quantity_made = 50